droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > Father Lucian doesn't know who stole the bones or why.
 Though he gently interrogated Yeska as to whether he told anyone about the bones, Yeska truthfully told him that he hadn't.
 Father Lucian has been unable to discern more from his own brief inspection of the crime scene.
 With the date of reconsecration fast approaching, however, he fears the worst.
 ## D1a.
 Entering the Church
-When the players first move to enter the church after the bones have been stolen, Henrik van der Voort emerges at the same time, forcing one of the players to make a DC 10 Dexterity saving throw or crash into him.
+When the players first move to enter the church after the bones have been stolen, Henrik van der Voort emerges at the same time, forcing one of the players to make a DC 15 Reflex saving throw or crash into him.

 Whether the player succeeds or fails, the near-impact makes Henrik trip, sending him tumbling to the ground.
 As he does, he loses his hold on a bundle of nails and planks held in his arms, which scatter across the stairs and earth below.
 The farsighted Henrik also loses his pair of half-cracked spectacles in the fall, which land across the steps a short ways beneath him.